schveiguy/draylib/README.md

 ## Building

-To build, first use the makefile in the `raylib` directory, which contains the original C code.
+To build, first use the makefile in the `raylibc` directory, which contains the original C code, with all pieces that are ported to D commented out.

 Then build using dub.
 This produces libdraylib.a.
 This is *almost* a drop-in replacement for libraylib.a, but we also are depending on BindBC_GLFW.
 Therefore, you need to link this library in addition to libdraylib.a.